 The scale increased.
 The craft remained.

-After years of building at the highest budgets, I built my own home — maintaining the same discipline within a builder’s budget.
-Living inside those decisions sharpened my understanding of what lasts and what doesn’t.
+After years of building at the highest budgets, I built my own home—maintaining the same discipline within a builder’s budget.
+Living inside those decisions clarified what holds up over time—and what doesn’t.

-Working within an already changed footprint allows new buildings to exist with less disruption and greater respect for what came before.
+Working within an already changed footprint allows new buildings to exist with less disruption.

 I’d rather make a place whole again than start from scratch.